meddle0x53/blogit/README.md

 # Blogit

-Blogit is a blog engine backend written in Elixir.
-It turns a repository (by default git repository), containing markdown files into a list of blog posts, which can e queried.
+Blogit is a blog engine back-end written in Elixir.
+It turns a repository (by default git repository), containing markdown files into streams of blog posts, which can be queried.
 Blogit supports blog configuration in YAML, including blog title, path to custom stiles and images, etc.

-There is a frontend implementation in phoenix, which uses Blogit - [BlogitWeb](https://github.com/meddle0x53/blogit_web).
+There is a front-end implementation in phoenix, which uses Blogit - [BlogitWeb](https://github.com/meddle0x53/blogit_web).
-It can be clonned and configured to use any repository to build custom blog.
+It can be forked and configured to use any repository to build custom blog.

 The [blog](https://blog.elixir-lang.bg) for the Sofia University Elixir course runs on Blogit.